Private First Class

-When he signed his WWII Draft Registration card on October 20, 1940, Genkichi was living on Fort Street and working at Kewalo Basin as a fisherman on a deep-sea sampan, his point-of-contact was his mother Uto, and he was 5’5”, 133 lbs.
-He enlisted in Honolulu on November 14, 1941.
+He signed his World War II Draft Registration card on October 20, 1940, Local Board No. 8, Kalihi-waena School, Honolulu.
+At the time, Genkichi was living at 1459 Fort Street and working for Kitayama Sampan (of the ship America Maru) at Kewalo Basin as a fisherman on a deep-sea sampan.
+His point of contact was his mother Uto, and he was 5’5” tall, and weighed 133 pounds.

 On July 31, 1947, Akamine was among 252 disabled veterans who were honored as special guests at the Fort Shafter ceremony to activate the 100th/442nd as a unit of the U.S. Army Reserves.
 He was a member of Club 100 (100th Battalion veterans) and a life member of the Leeward Oahu Chapter No. 8, Disabled American Veterans (DAV).
 Genkichi’s name appears on the Go For Broke National Education Center Memorial in Los Angeles, Section 4B, Row 70.

 Genkichi Akamine died on February 17, 1991.
 He was survived by his wife Sadako, one son, three daughters, and nine grandchildren.
 He was buried in the National Memorial Cemetery of the Pacific at Punchbowl, Honolulu, in Section L, Site 397, with his wife Sadako.

 Researched and written by the Sons & Daughters of the 442nd Regimental Combat Team in 2021.